Arjunpaan/INTERNSHIP/README.md

 3).
 FIRE DETECTION AND PERSON AND VECHICLE DETECTION

-I have attached the the custom weights of the
+I have attached the the custom weights of the fire detection and the dataset of the vechile detection and person detection